jessehao05/anchoreats/README.md

 #### To-Do

 - possibly add more information on marker popups
-- possibly add about page -->
+- possibly add about page
+- code formatting, comments for readability
+- deploy
+- update node? -->